devbret/youtube-playlists-tracker-app/README.md

 ## Other Considerations

 Below you will find information not covered in the installation and use sections above.
-Including the abilities this repo is intended to demonstrate and information.
+Including the abilities this repo is intended to demonstrate.
 As well as an overview of the license this code is made available with.
 And a way to contact the maintainer with questions, suggestions and collaboration opportunities.

 ### Abilities Demonstrated